sanhphanvan96/lolcommit/README.md

 The code was feeling a bit too predictable, so I randomized it
 ```

-To generate a random commit message from the `funny` theme:
+To generate a random commit message from a theme:

 ```
 $ lolcommit -t humorous